MAPS26/AndroidCursera/README.md

 # AndroidCursera
-Repository for Androids course on Cursera
+Repository for Androids course on Cursera.

 Android Activity is located on the master branch.